SriPass/SriPass-WEB-APP/backend/README.md

 3. Install the required dependencies by running `npm install` in the project directory.
 4. Set up your MongoDB database and update the database connection configuration in `db.js`.
 5. Run the backend server using `npm run dev`.
+6. For unit testing, use `npm run test:addmodelname-model`.